 California Waterfowl operates an Egg Salvage Program in cooperation with farmers to rescue nests prior to harvest or field work in agricultural fields.
 Nests are located and delivered to a licensed hatchery where eggs are incubated, and ducklings reared for five weeks with minimal human interaction before being released into the wild.

-But the very best thing is for ducklings to be reared by their mothers, so this year we are introducing our Delayed Wheat Harvest Incentive Program, which will provide incentives to farmers of $30 to $40 per acre to delay wheat and/or triticale harvest until July 1-15.
+But the very best thing is for ducklings to be reared by their mothers, so in 2020, we introduced our Delayed Wheat Harvest Incentive Program, which provided incentives to farmers of $30 to $40 per acre to delay wheat and/or triticale harvest until July 1-15.
 Incentives offset costs associated with delaying harvest.

-Farmers have been some of the best allies waterfowl have in this state, and we’re excited to create an opportunity for farmers to help boost our local mallard population.
+Farmers have been some of the best allies waterfowl have in this state, and we're excited to provide an opportunity for farmers to help boost our local mallard population.

 Why California Waterfowl cares